OCA/sale-workflow/sale_block_no_stock/readme/DESCRIPTION.md

 If the user who is confirming an order has a group that is allowed, an extra option to confirm the Order with errors will appear on the Wizard.

 This module only can block lines with product type 'product' (storable products).

+Internal notes will be posted on sales when adjusting quantities or moving to another orders.